ayufan/gitlab-ci-multi-runner/docs/security/index.md

 ## Systems with Docker installed

+**This applies to installations below 0.5.0 or one's that were upgraded to newer version**

 When installing package on Linux systems with Docker installed, `gitlab-ci-multi-runner` will create user that will have permisssion to access `Docker` daemon.
 This makes the jobs run with `shell` executor able to access `docker` with full permissions and potenially allows root access to the server.

 ### Usage of SSH executor